Elizabeth Holmes: U.S. v. Holmes, et al.

+Federal prison

-On November 18, 2022, Davila sentenced Holmes to 11 1/4 years in federal prison and ordered her and Balwani jointly to pay $452 million in restitution to the victims of the fraud.
-He recommended she be incarcerated at Federal Prison Camp, Bryan, a minimum-security federal prison in Bryan, Texas.
-On May 17, 2023, Davila ruled that she must surrender to custody on May 30, after accepting that she needed time to arrange childcare for her two children.
-Holmes reported to prison on May 30.
-In July 2023, the Bureau of Prisons projected that Holmes would be released from prison in 2032, approximately two years early, in accordance with the Bureau's guidelines for good conduct time.
+In November 2022, Davila sentenced Holmes to 11 1/4 years in federal prison.
+He also ordered her and Balwani jointly to pay $452 million in restitution to the victims of their fraud.
+Davila recommended she be incarcerated at Federal Prison Camp, Bryan, a minimum-security federal prison in Bryan, Texas.
+Holmes reported to prison on May 30, 2023.
+The Federal Bureau of Prisons projected that Holmes would be released from prison in 2032, approximately two years early, in accordance with the Bureau's guidelines for good conduct time.

 Holmes appealed her conviction and sentence to the U.S. Court of Appeals for the Ninth Circuit.
-Her lawyers argued that Davila had committed legal errors by, among other things, allowing the prosecution to introduce certain government reports and expert witness analysis, by restricting their cross-examination of former Theranos laboratory director Adam Rosendorff, and by excluding some of Balwani's testimony.
-A panel consisting of U.S. circuit judges Jacqueline Nguyen, Ryan D. Nelson, and Mary M. Schroeder heard oral argument in her case in June 2024.
-In February 2025, the Ninth Circuit rejected Holmes' arguments and affirmed her conviction and sentence.
+Her lawyers argued that Davila had committed serious legal errors by, among other things, allowing the prosecution to introduce certain government reports and expert witness analysis, by restricting their cross-examination of former Theranos laboratory director Adam Rosendorff, and by excluding some of Balwani's testimony.
+U.S. circuit judges Jacqueline Nguyen, Ryan D. Nelson, and Mary M. Schroeder heard oral arguments regarding her appeal in June 2024.
+In February 2025, the Ninth Circuit judges rejected Holmes' legal arguments and affirmed her conviction and sentence.

+In December 2025, the Los Angeles Times reported that Holmes had begun campaigning for a presidential pardon from President Donald Trump.

+In March 2026, Judge Davila reduced Holmes's sentence by 12 months after considering revised federal sentencing guidelines that argued for a more lenient sentence given her lack of prior convictions and the failure of the prosecution to prove that any Theranos investors had suffered personal hardship as a result of the loss of their investment in the failed venture.

+On September 22, 2026, the Federal Bureau of Prisons issued a notification that Holmes was approved for a transfer to Austin Transitional Center, a halfway house in Del Valle, Texas, on August 23, 2027.
+Given the nature of halfway homes being a temporary stay for prisoners as they reintegrate, it was unclear if her remaining sentence would be shortened from her scheduled release date of February 22, 2030, as indicated in the letter.
+The letter made no mention regarding the cause for transfer nor the duration of her stay at Austin Transitional Center.